Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Kingscourt: A First-Time Buyer Favourite

 Kingscourt has long been one of Kingston’s most accessible neighbourhoods for entry-level buyers.
 The area is known for its mix of small detached homes, bungalows, and duplexes—properties that often come in under the citywide average price.
 For young professionals or families entering the market, Kingscourt offers value without compromising location.
 You’re close to downtown, Queen’s University, and major transit routes, while still enjoying a strong sense of community.
-The neighbourhood has been gradually revitalizing, with homeowners investing in upgrades and infill builds adding new life to the streetscape.
-For buyers who want a balance of affordability and long-term potential, Kingscourt continues to be a smart place to start building equity.
+The neighbourhood has been gradually revitalizing, with homeowners investing in upgrades and infill builds, adding new life to the streetscape.
+For buyers seeking a balance of affordability and long-term potential, Kingscourt remains a smart place to start building equity.

-Typical Kingscourt neighbourhood homes in Kingston Ontario — compact bungalows and 1½-storey houses, affordable for first-time buyers
+Typical Kingscourt neighbourhood homes in Kingston Ontario; budget friendly compact bungalows and 1½-storey houses, affordable for first-time buyers.
+Bill Stevenson Century 21 Lanthorn REALTOR®

 Classic post-war bungalows and 1½-storey homes are common in Kingscourt — practical layouts, modest footprints, and great entry points for first-time buyers